onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "If you think we can't change the world, it just means you're not one of those who will." - [Jacque Fresco](https://www.goodreads.com/quotes/7622314-if-you-think-we-can-t-change-the-world-it-just)

+> "As the Internet breaks down the last justifications for a professional class of politicians, it also builds up the tools for replacing them." - [Aaron Swartz](https://www.azquotes.com/quote/873585)

+> "There is a technical solution to every political problem..." - [Edward Snowden](https://www.azquotes.com/quote/685668)